dome9/gcp-onboarding/onboarding-api/README.md

 - Onboard your GCP Project to CloudGuard Intelligence
 - Offboard your GCP Project from CloudGuard Intelligence

-### Onboarding Steps

-:one: Create an account service in GCP with the following permissions: <br>
-- Service Account Admin <br>
-- Logging Admin <br>
-- Pub/Sub Admin <br>
-- Deployment Manager Editor <br>

-:two: Create a key. <br>

-:three: Give the following permissions to this user: {accountId}@cloudservices.gserviceaccount.com:
-- Security Admin <br>
-- Logging Admin <br>

-:four: Clone this folder and add the following environment variables:
-- GOOGLE_APPLICATION_CREDENTIALS (Value: path to the key) <br>

-:five: Install the required packages
-- pip install -r requirements.txt

-:six: Run onboarding-api.py or offboarding-api.py with the following arguments:
-- project_id_arg - Your GCP project <br>
-- region_arg - The CloudGuard region you use
-- api_key_arg - The
-- api_secret_arg - The
-- client_id_arg - The CloudGuard client ID
-- log_type_arg - flowlogs/CloudTrail (only in onboarding) <br>

 ### GCP Account Activity Logs to Intelligence onboarding flow
 The script provided will create the following resources in your GCP project:<br><br>
 :one: Service account "cloudguard-logs-authentication"<br>